 A. No, we are not a business and only sell our rescued cacti at our sales.
 Many of the cactus nurseries in Tucson ship cacti.

 Q. How do I find out what Cacti you sell?

 A. We almost always have Fishook Barrels, Hedge Hogs, and Pincushions.
 We seldom have Saguaros and Ocotillos.
 When we post a sale date on our web, we try to indicate what type of cactus we will be selling.
 If you are a TCSS member, you will be notified of all sales.
-If you are not a TCSS member, send us an email (Cactus@TucsonCactus.org) and we will add you to our Sales Notice Email List and email you about our future sales events.
+If you are not a TCSS member, send us an email (List@TucsonCactus.org) and ask to be added to the TCSS Cactus Rescue Sales Notification Email List.

 Q. I need a bunch of cactus to landscape my new home.
 Do you give discounts?